What are varicose veins?

 These veins appear on the legs, and they can appear as low as the ankles and as high as the groin.
 However, they are usually found on the back of the calf or knee.
 They are next found most often on the inside of the thigh.

 Sometimes, these veins are painful, and sometimes they are just an aesthetic issue.
-For some people, varicose veins are painful enough to limit their mobility or impact their quality of life.
-Some symptoms can include restless legs, muscle cramps, itching skin, swelling of the ankles, a heavy feeling in the legs, and throbbing pain.
-Some people are not able to walk when these symptoms present, while others just can’t stand for long periods of time.
+Varicose veins can be painful enough to limit their mobility or impact their quality of life.
+Some symptoms can include restless legs, muscle cramps, and itching skin.
+Additionally, swelling of the ankles, a heavy feeling in the legs, and throbbing pain are symptoms.
+Some people are not able to walk when these symptoms present.
+While others can’t stand for long periods of time.

 Blood clots, skin ulcers, and other problems can appear if you have a serious circulatory problem that is contributing to the varicose veins.
 These issues require immediate medical attention.